 More information on the THLC portal along with a user guide and Tableau-ready file formats on the Quality Data & Reports webpage.

 Delivery System Reform Incentive Payment (DSRIP) Program and Value-Based Payment Roadmap

-The Delivery System Reform Incentive Payment (DSRIP) program in the Texas Healthcare Transformation and Quality Improvement Medicaid 1115 Demonstration (Waiver) benefits Texans and the Texas healthcare delivery system.
-DSRIP participating providers work to enhance quality of health care and health systems, access to services, cost-effectiveness, and the health status of Texans served and earn incentive payments for achieving selected outcomes.
-When the Centers for Medicare and Medicaid Services (CMS) renewed the Waiver in December 2017, it authorized DSRIP funding through September 30, 2021 with a Waiver end date of September 2022.
+The Delivery System Reform Incentive Payment (DSRIP) program is a section of the Texas Healthcare Transformation and Quality Improvement Medicaid 1115 Demonstration (Waiver) that was awarded by the Centers for Medicare and Medicaid Services (CMS) in 2012.
+The Waiver was designed to benefit Texans and the Texas healthcare delivery system by allowing the healthcare providers earn incentive payments for achieving selected outcomes.
+DSRIP participating providers work to enhance quality of health care within the health systems, access to services, cost-effectiveness and the health status of Texans served by it.
+When CMS renewed the Waiver in December 2017, it authorized DSRIP funding through September 30, 2021 with a Waiver end date of September 2022.

-HHSC has developed a Transition Plan to identify specific strategies and interventions to achieve sustainable and effective delivery system reform beyond DSRIP funding.
-One milestone of the draft Transition Plan is to update the Texas VBP Roadmap to incorporate strategies to sustain key DSRIP initiative areas, including data sharing and transparency among HHSC, health plans, and providers to promote VBP.
+As part of the renewal, HHSC was asked to develop a Transition Plan that would establish specific strategies and interventions to achieve sustainable and effective delivery system reform beyond DSRIP funded period.
+Several of the milestones advanced in the Transition Plan, included an update of the Texas Value-Based Payment Roadmap (PDF), an outline of Alternative Payment Models in Texas Medicaid, and an Assessment of Financial Incentives for Alternative Payment Models.
+These sections were developed to incorporate strategies to sustain key DSRIP initiative areas, including data sharing and transparency among HHSC, health plans and providers to promote VBP.

 Health Information Exchange (HIE) Connectivity Project